leekanggeun/TF_DOCKER/Tutorial.md

 `RUN apt-get update                        # RUN is the bash command on Base OS `

+`RUN pip install "any package"             # You can install any package on Base OS `

 `ADD . /home/Alexandrite/                  # Add directory in home `

 `WORKDIR /home/Alexandrite/                # Setting the work directory `